YogeshGoyyalA-1/Asic_Design/README.md

     ```

 ## I Type
-- I-type instructions handle operations involving an immediate value and one or two registers.
+- I stand for immediate which means that operations use Registers and Immediate value for their execution and are not related with memory location
 - Commonly used for arithmetic with immediate values, load operations, and certain branch instructions.
 - The I-type format includes fields for a source register, destination register, an immediate value, a function code, and an opcode.
   - **Format:**